npg70/galbreath-old/people/galbreath-duncan-1815-mcfater.md

 He married 12 Dec 1844 at Killean and Kilchenzie[^marriage] to **Catherine McFater**.

+In the 1851 Census, he was listed as a farm laborer.[^census1851]

 Children of Duncan and Catherine (McFater) Galbreath, all in Campbeltown unless noted:

 1. *Archibald Galbraith*, bp.
 4 May 1846, Killean and Kilchenzie[^archibald-birth]